qatrackplus/qatrackplus/docs/tutorials/plots/index.rst

 Assigning the Test List to a Unit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate back to the `Home` or `QA` page of the Admin area and then assign the
+Navigate back to the `Home` or `QC` page of the Admin area and then assign the
-Test List by clicking the `Assign Test Lists to Units` link in the `QA` section
+Test List by clicking the `Assign Test Lists to Units` link in the `QC` section
 and then click the `Add Unit Test Collection` button at the top right.

 Fill out the required fields: